Pizza driver homepage

 Always in a hurry.
 Must move on to the next customer or task.
 Always in a hurry.
 Must move on to the next customer or task.

 Constantly blamed for the kitchen's mistakes or if the cook was running behind.
-Often punished for it with reduced or no tip.
+Often punished for it with lesser tip or no tip.
 Constantly blamed for the kitchen's mistakes or if the cook was running behind.
-Often punished for it with reduced or no tip.
+Often punished for it with lesser tip or no tip.

 Stays on feet the whole time.
 Sits down while driving, but driving is not relaxing.
 Stays on feet the whole time in the store, washing dishes, preparing dough, answering phones.